Fujifilm X20 vs Sony A6400

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X20 and Sony Alpha A6400 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6400 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X20 does not offer wifi capability.
+In contrast, the X20 does not provide wifi capability.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X20 or the Sony A6400 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.